Craig S. Finnigan Northern Award for Student Research Presentations

 NAPEG Student Presentation Awards

 Cash prizes of $1000 each will again be offered for the best technical oral and poster presentations.
 Please note that students must give a soapbox talk to be eligible for the poster award, while oral presentations are automatically eligible.
-The conference organizers thank the NAPEG Education Foundation for sponsoring these awards.
+The conference organisers thank the NAPEG Education Foundation for sponsoring these awards.
 The winners will be announced at the 52nd Geoscience Forum.

-Finnigan Award for Northern Research
+Craig S. Finnigan Northern Award for Student Research

 Presented by the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists (NAPEG).
 The Finnigan Award for Northern Research is inspired by Dr. Craig Finnigan.